karthik101/30loops-user-docs/30loops-user-docs/quickstart.rst

 deploy an example app you can find in our `sample apps on github`_.
 Its a very simple CherryPy application.
 If you followed the short instructions right after account registration, then the first part won't contain much new information.
-You might want to skip right away to :ref:`part 2 <quickstart-part2>`.
+You might want to skip right away to :ref:`explanations <quickstart-part2>`.

 .. _quickstart-part1: